jmgomez/NimTemplate/README.md

 ## Getting Started in Windows:

-Make sure you have Unreal Engine 5.1 installed and Nim 1.6.10 or above is in your path.
+Make sure you have Unreal Engine 5.2 installed and you are using Nim devel (`choosenim devel`)

 1. Clone the repository and its submodules:
 ```